CloudDataObject/sample-Hierarchical_PDS_Template/Hierarchical - PDS Template/README.txt

 utilizes the JavaScript data object (JSDO) to access the data and operations of a resource provided by a remote data service.
 The resource should represent a DataSet with the parent and child table and their relationship.

-The app contains 2 JSDO dialects (JSDO DataSources), one representing the parent, and the other representing the child.
+The app contains 2 JSDO DataSources, one representing the parent, and the other representing the child.
 Both JSDO DataSources use a single instance of a JSDO which is the client representation of the resource.

 Child JSDO DataSource: